More News:

 Pennsylvania will receive billions in federal funding through the Infrastructure and Jobs Act.
 While the act recommends allocating 80% of the funds for highway-related projects and 20% to those related to mass transit, states have some discretion in how they can spend their money.

-It's a process called flexing that is permissible by the law, and Councilmember at-Large Nicolas O'Rourke introduced a resolution at Thursday's encouraging the state to take advantage of that and redirect money to SEPTA instead of highway projects.
+It's a process called flexing that is permissible by the law, and Councilmember at-Large Nicolas O'Rourke introduced a resolution at Thursday's encouraging the state to take advantage of those and other federal dollars and redirect money to SEPTA instead of highway projects.
 City Council will vote on the resolution at its next meeting on Nov.
-21. Councilmembers Jamie Gauthier (D-3rd) and Rue Landau (D-At-large) already expressed support for the bill.
+21. Councilmembers Jamie Gauthier (D-3rd) and Rue Landau (D-At-large) already expressed support for the legislation.

 MORE: City Council questions how proposed 76ers arena will impact SEPTA and who will pay for service upgrades